-The Applicant or its successors shall comply fully with all conditions specified in these guidelines, and as modified by the City Engineer.
+The Applicant or its successors shall comply fully with all conditions specified in these guidelines, or and as modified by the City Engineer.
 Failure to comply with any condition shall constitute grounds for revocation.
-If an Activation Report includes a finding that RF emissions for the site exceed FCC Standards, the Applicant will be required to immediately cease and desist operation of the facility until such time that the violation is corrected to the satisfaction of the City Engineer.
+In the event that If the an Activation Report includes a finding that RF emissions for the site exceed FCC Standards, the Applicant will be required to immediately cease and desist operation of the facility until such time that the violation is corrected to the satisfaction of the City Engineer.

-Any carrier/provider authorized by the City Engineer to operate a specific wireless communications facility installation may assign the operation of the facility to another carrier licensed by the CPUC and FCC, provided that such transfer is made known to the City Engineer in advance of such operation, and all conditions of approval for the subject installation are carried out by the new carrier/provider.
+Any carrier/provider authorized by the City Engineer to operate a specific wireless communications facility installation may assign the operation of the facility to another carrier licensed by the CPUC and FCC, for that radio frequency provided that such transfer is made known to the City Engineer in advance of such operation, and all conditions of approval for the subject installation are carried out by the new carrier/provider.